Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 1. As a Returning Visitor, I want to find new products, promotions, and sales

-    - These are all organized neatly into the appropriate tabs and pages
+    - These are all organized neatly into the appropriate tabs and pages, the focus was to help the user find what they are looking for and potentional expose them to items they may also be intersted in

 2. As a Returning Visitor, I want to make an account

-    - There is the option to create an account and is easily accessable
+    - There is the option to create an account and is easily accessable, all inputs are clear and descriptive of their intent and expected input

 3. As a Returning Visitor, I want to be able subscribe to a newsletter

-    - The footer contains an email subscription input so the user can easily subscribe
+    - The site will prompt the user with a newsletter subscription after roughly 20 seconds being on the site, the pop up will only occur one time a day so as not to annoy or potentionaly disrupt the users experience

 - - -